HLFS Ursprung: Events

-The school is part of the"European Network of Innovative Schools".
+The school is part of the European Network of Innovative Schools (ENIS).
 ENIS is a network of European schools, where information technologies are very important.
 ENIS currently includes 40 partner schools in Austria, which got the certificate because of their special features and project work.
 HLFS Ursprung is characterized by the implementation of the specified criteria.
-Exchange of experience and information at the school level is one of the main objectives of this European network.
+The exchange of experience and information at the school level is one of the main objectives of this European network.